Last updated on May 11th, 2023 by Jules Winnfield

 There are many ways that caffeine is removed from coffee beans, but the most common is to use solvents or water.
 The process of removing the caffeine leaves the taste of the coffee largely unaffected.

-While decaf coffee has no apparent health benefits compared to regular coffee, it is recommended for pregnant women to switch to decaf as caffeine can harm unborn babies.
+While decaf coffee has similar health benefits compared to regular coffee, it is recommended for pregnant women to switch to decaf as caffeine can harm unborn babies.

 Espresso is the most common way in which coffee is prepared.
 It is also the basis for a lot of coffee drinks like lattes and cappuccinos.